EloyGomez-bd/Ironhack_final_project/README.md

-# Ironhack_final_project
+# Exploration and machine learning modelling of US Pipeline Incident data over the last 20 years.

-Exploration and machine learning modelling of US Pipeline Incident data over the last 20 years.
+Final project of Data Analytics Bootcamp at Ironhack.